AlexandreAkao/simple-contact-book/README.md

 # Contact Book

 A basic project, using ESJ as the templating language.
-As part of [Luiz Otávio Miranda's course](https://www.udemy.com/course/curso-de-javascript-moderno-do-basico-ao-avancado/) project, a contact book was developed using the following technologies
+As part of [Luiz Otávio Miranda's course](https://www.udemy.com/course/curso-de-javascript-moderno-do-basico-ao-avancado/) project with some personal modifications, a contact book was developed using the following technologies

 - Node.js
 - EJS